 - We take longer to do things: Asking our brains to shift attention between activities causes our prefrontal cortex to burn up oxygenated glucose (sugar).
 What’s the trouble with that?
 Well, oxygenated glucose is the same fuel we need to focus.
 And with the rapid, continual shifting of tasks, our brains burn through this fuel so quickly that we feel exhausted.
 In turn, this exhaustion causes us to take longer to complete tasks.
 Think about how long it takes you to walk or run one mile.
 Now imagine walking/running it at the end of an exhausting day rather than first thing in the morning.
 Isn’t it likely you’d do it more slowly?
 That’s the same result you’ll achieve if you multi-task.
 You’ve depleted the nutrients in your brain.
 You don’t work so well.

 I began this column talking about email, but let me clarify a couple of important points: Oldsters, like me, use email.
-Twentysomethings tend to prefer Facebook.
-Teens would rather text.
+Younger people tend to prefer Instagram or texting.
 (An aside: Did you know that texting while walking leads to more accidents than texting while driving?)

-Regardless, these are all the same distracting type of behaviours that give us a reward hormone but that keep us from accomplishing our important work.
-So remind yourself of this the next time you’re writing.
+Regardless, these are all the same distracting type of behaviours that give us a reward hormone and keep us from accomplishing our important work.
+So remind yourself of this fact the next time you’re writing.
 Don’t be a plate spinner who’s trying to keep a half-dozen objects balanced on sticks.

 Declare a certain time of day to be your writing time.
 Make it at least 15 minutes and — if you can — no more than 60.
 Assign it to the morning because your willpower will be higher then.
 Let everyone — including your boss — know that you cannot answer email or the phone during this time.
 If you have a nanosecond of hesitation about this ask yourself: Is there anything so freaking urgent that it cannot wait for a mere 60 minutes?
 (If there is, give an admin assistant permission to interrupt you.)
 Then turn off your email and phone and start to write.

 I predict both the quality and quantity of your writing will improve dramatically.
 You’ll also preserve 10 IQ points, which will be a benefit to society.

 How do you view multi-tasking?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by July 31/15 will be put in a draw for a copy of If You Want To Write by Brenda Ueland.
+Anyone who comments on today’s post (or any others) by March 31/19 will be put in a draw for a copy of The Artful Edit by Susan Bell.
 Please, scroll down to the comments, directly underneath the “more from my site” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.